danbeck/danbeck/_posts/2014-08-31-green-mahjong-2-1-released.markdown

 date:   2014-08-31 07:52:00
 categories: Green Mahjong
 ---
-Green Mahjong 2.1 includes many improvements.
+Green Mahjong 2.1 was released.
+This release brings  many improvements: a point and achievement system, better usability thanks to an improved  menu UI and many speed improvements.
+Read the details below!

 New layouts
 -----------